sishoo/nbody-rewrite/README.md

 # nbody-rewrite
-rewrite of nbody to have better performance
+rewrite of nbody to have better performance\
+using more performance friendly principles